 Does Honeywell International Have A Good ROE?

 Arguably the easiest way to assess company's ROE is to compare it with the average in its industry.
-Importantly, this is far from a perfect measure, because companies differ significantly within the same industry classification.
-As is clear from the image below, Honeywell International has a better ROE than the average (17%) in the Industrials industry.
+However, this method is only useful as a rough check, because companies do differ quite a bit within the same industry classification.
+As you can see in the graphic below, Honeywell International has a higher ROE than the average (15%) in the Industrials industry.